vacary/docker/doc/source/developing.rst

 ----------------------------------------

-To build all of the FEniCS components from the source you have shared into the container, simply run the following inside the container:
+To build all of the FEniCS components from the source you have shared into the container, simply run the following command inside the container:

 .. code-block:: console